2021 in Legacy Fighting Alliance

-2021 is the fifth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.
+2021 was the fifth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.

 List of events

 LFA Middleweight Tournament

 In 2021, LFA organized a Middleweight tournament that will crown the Middleweight champion.

 Legacy Fighting Alliance 97: Browne vs. Estrázulas

 Legacy Fighting Alliance 97: Browne vs. Estrázulas is the ninety-eighth event of Legacy Fighting Alliance and will take place on January 15, 2021.
 It aired on UFC Fight Pass.

 Background

 The event was headlined by a fight between Nick Browne and Arthur Estrazulas, for the vacant LFA Lightweight title.

 In the co-main event, the former LFA Lightweight title challenger Jacob Rosales faced Jose Martinez.

 Results

 Legacy Fighting Alliance 98: Fremd vs. Oliveira

 Legacy Fighting Alliance 98: Fremd vs. Oliveira is the ninety-ninth event of Legacy Fighting Alliance and will take place on January 29, 2021.
 It aired on UFC Fight Pass.